endurantgames/cosmiclegends/src/classes/monstrosity.md

 As you create your Monstrosity hero, answer any or all of these questions.

 - How do you look different from normal humans?
+  - How much larger are you than other people?
+  - What color is your skin, and what does it feel like?
-How much larger are you than others?
-What kind of strange appearance do you have that makes the ignorant assume you're a mere brute?
-What color is your skin, and how does it feel?
-What does your voice sound like, and what kind of vocabulary do you employ?
+  - What kind of strange appearance do you have that makes the ignorant assume you're a mere brute?
+  - What does your voice sound like, and what kind of vocabulary do you employ?
 - Are you *always* a monster?
-If not, what triggers that change?
-Is it an emotional state, a substance, a situation, or your own choice?
-Will people not like you when you're angry?
+  - If not, what triggers that change?
+  - Is it an emotional state, a substance, a situation, or your own choice?
+  - Will people not like you when you're angry?
+  - *Were* you always a monster?
 - What kind of interests do you have that surprise other people?
-  Are you an artist at heart, a scientist, a poet, a doctor, a pilot?
+  - Are you an artist at heart, a scientist, a poet, a doctor, a pilot?
 - Why *aren't* you the monster they say you are?
-What makes you a *hero* and not a villain or mindless threat?
-What would push you over that edge, and how have you avoided going over it so far?
+  - What makes you a *hero* and not a villain or mindless threat?
+  - What would push you over that edge, and how have you avoided going over it so far?

 ## Skills